slerman12/BrokenWisdoms-V2-in-progress/5-Opposing-Views.md

 At the area exam, I presented word by word as I rehearsed.

-Henry, compared to other professors of similar rank ([one of the highest in the world in AI](https://en.wikipedia.org/wiki/Henry_Kautz)) and background (symbolic reasoning, or, more fittingly to this book, perhaps, ["worst-case"](https://henrykautz.com) problems), deserves credit for not thinking deep learning was a fad, and had some intuition about ideas like the biologically-inspired neuron in the diagram [earlier](#benzodiazepine-benzos-mechanism-of-action), though not always of involved ideas, like the use of attention mechanisms (e.g., MHDPA).
+Henry [is/was one of the top AI researchers in the world](https://en.wikipedia.org/wiki/Henry_Kautz).
+Compared to some other professors at the University of Rochester, he did not think deep learning was a fad, and had some intuition about ideas like the biologically-inspired neuron in the diagram [earlier](#benzodiazepine-benzos-mechanism-of-action), though not always of involved ideas, like the use of attention mechanisms (e.g., MHDPA).

 Henry recommended the following time allocation for my area exam: